I: Origin, Mission, Selection Process, Focus

 McDonough’s experience includes his role in shaping Atlanta United FC. over the course of two and a half years.
 Atlanta got their academy program off the ground extremely quickly.
 Notably, the Five Stripes signed a pair of Homegrown Players – Andrew Carleton and Chris Goslin – months before the club’s first MLS match.
 Three more Homegrowns were signed less than three months after the club’s March 2017 debut.

-Miami has decided against partnering with a local youth club to kick start their nascent academy.
+Miami took a different path from Atlanta United.
 Instead of absorbing or working exclusively with one of the four boys’ development academy (“DA”) clubs in South Florida, Miami’s approach involves communicating with all of them.

 “I’ve actually met with all of them and we talked about it and the right thing to do was not to partner with any one, and that was received really well by the clubs,” McDonough said.
 “They’ve been really, really supportive with that approach. … They knew what we were doing.
 They know it’s inevitable.
 MLS has been coming in here, the academies have been coming in and taking kids out for so many years, they would just prefer, they know they’re going to lose players, they just want to keep them in South Florida.”